In a nutshell, I’m an award-winning blogger, freelance writer and author from Swansea.

 As well as books and freelance writing, I also find some time to fit in my original passion – blogging!

 Forgetting a ill thought-out blog I created around 15 years ago, my main blogging journey began in 2010 when I created ForzaSwansea.com – a blog about Swansea City football club.
 A few years later, this was named Best Sports Blog in Wales at the Wales Blog Awards 2012.
 Over the years the blog attracted hundreds of thousands of readers from across the globe and received national media attention.
-While I have now passed the site on to somebody else, I still blog about Swansea City for Yahoo!
-Sport.
+While I have now passed the site on to somebody else, I moved onto blogging about Swansea City for Yahoo!
+Sport (although I no longer write for them).

 Elsewhere I have been a regular contributor on food and drink for Metro, and have worked for several newspapers and magazines.
 I’ve also contributed editorial and opinion for print, websites and radio including: BBC Wales Sport, The Sunday Times, Goal.com, Swansea Sound and South Wales Evening Post.